- Target muscle: Posterior Deltoid

 - Instead of lying on the floor, you can lie on a bench.

-Side-lying dumbbell rear delt raise video
+Side-lying reverse dumbbell fly video